-Zurich is the largest city in Switzerland and capital of the canton of Zurich.
+Lyon is the capital of the department of the Rhone.

 Warsaw today is a city reborn in morals, thanks to the end of the dreary socialist realism.
 Despite the appearance a little 'severe, is a young city that wants to live, but do not want to lose her memories.
 E ', in short, a true reflection of the new Poland.